▶ Quick Overview

 ❌ Common California Eviction Mistakes That Get Cases Dismissed

-❌ Mistake #1: Including late fees or other charges in 3-day notice amount
+❌ Mistake #1: Including late fees in 3-day notice amount

 ❌ Mistake #2: Filing the unlawful detainer complaint too early